 BUT what we don’t want is the stench to take up residency in our workout gear that tends to come with repetitive non-specific washing habits.
 Believe me, I have learned the hard way!

-What we first need to understand is that most workout gear is designed to REPEL water…Yep, that’s right……all the fancy schmancy fabrics out there designed to NOT hold sweat but to wick and quickly dry which is perfect…just not when you are trying to get into the fabric fibres to clean them.
-Another point to note is that body oil, sweat, grime and fabric softeners, coat the fabrics fibres which make them hard to deep clean with a regular clothes detergent…which is why we need a little diligence with our much loved workout gear.
+What we first need to understand is that most workout gear is designed to REPEL water…Yep, that’s right……all the fancy-schmancy fabrics out there designed to NOT hold sweat but to wick and quick dry which is perfect…just not when you are trying to get into the fabric fibres to clean them.
+Another point to note is that body oil, sweat, grime and fabric softeners, coat the fibres of the fabric which make them hard to deep clean with a regular clothes detergent…which is why we need a little diligence with our much-loved workout gear.

 So, what do you do to keep the fresh factor in your workout gear?
 A bit of attention needs to be turned to combat the stinky socks, bras and shirts and here’s how…

 5 Ways to Keep Your Smelly Workout Gear Smelling Fresh

 Don’t leave your clothes in the laundry hamper or gym bag all damp and sweaty.